istio/istio.io/content/docs/examples/tutorial/setup-kubernetes-cluster/index.md

 Complete this module to set up a Kubernetes cluster that has Istio installed and a namespace for you to use throughout the tutorial.

 {{< warning >}}
-In case you participate in a workshop and the instructors provide a cluster for you, go to [setting up your local computer](/docs/examples/tutorial/setup-local-computer).
+If you are participating in a workshop and the instructors provide a cluster for you, go to [setting up your local computer](/docs/examples/tutorial/setup-local-computer).
 {{</ warning >}}